 5. Character Spot

 Another recent closure in Epcot was located in the breezeway leading from the plaza behind Spaceship Earth into Future World West where The Land, Imagination, and Seas Pavilions can be found.
 Character Spot welcomed guests into a fun meet and greet where Mickey, Minnie, and Goofy could be found waiting to take photos, sign autograph books, and more.
 Set in front of fun cartoon-style backgrounds, this photo opportunity is sure to be missed.
-Take note!
-You can still meet characters as they have been relocated throughout the park.
-Be sure to check your My Disney Experience App for character locations and meet and greet times.

 6. Electric Umbrella